barometz/woord.dvanb.nl/content/meta/inaugural.md

 don't recall what that idea was.
 I did in the meantime set up a new VPS, configure [lighttpd][], get my first-ever [TLS certificate][letsencrypt], set up [HSTS][] and set up a [blogging tool][pelican].
-All things that were clearly necessasry for me to write things on the internet, but now I have nothing to write about.
+All things that were clearly necessary for me to write things on the internet, but now I have nothing to write about.

 ## Goal of this blough